deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Don't even start, it's all to do with the Dawes Act and fractionation and..."
 Julian trailed off, scowled and gave up.
 "Look, I've not even read half of it yet.
-I think the AIM's probably involved too... plus of course there's Grampa's criminal record."
+I think the AIM's probably involved too...plus of course there's Grampa's criminal record."